-Teaya Yang1, Roman Ibrahimov1 and Mark W. Mueller1
+Teaya Yang, Roman Ibrahimov and Mark W. Mueller

 Abstract-We present an autonomous aerial system for safe and efficient through-the-canopy fruit counting.
 Aerial robot applications in large-scale orchards face significant challenges due to the complexity of fine-tuning flight paths based on orchard layouts, canopy density, and plant variability.
 Throughthe-canopy navigation is crucial for minimizing occlusion by leaves and branches but is more challenging due to the complex and dense environment compared to traditional over-the-canopy flights.
-Our system addresses these challenges by integrating: i) a high-fidelity simulation framework for optimizing flight trajectories, ii) a low-cost autonomy stack for canopy-level navigation and data collection, and iii) a robust workflow for fruit detection and counting using RGB images.
+Our system addresses these challenges by integrating: i) a high-fidelity simulation framework for global path planning, ii) a low-cost autonomy stack for canopy-level navigation and data collection, and iii) a robust workflow for fruit detection and counting using RGB images.
 We validate our approach through fruit counting with canopy-level aerial images and by demonstrating the autonomous navigation capabilities of our experimental vehicle.

-I. INTRODUCTION
+I. Introduction